romangobrey/gulp-jasmine-phantom-requirejs/README.md

 =============

 A gulp plugin that runs Jasmine tests with PhantomJS.
-Both specs and tested units must be amd modules
+Both specs and tested units must be amd modules.

 Dependencies
 ------------